dylan-chong/engr201-assignments/Final Report.md

 Both financial and political motivations for fake news are malicious because a party can be elected for false reasons, not for their true ability to run a country.
-True information about a party can easily be discredite by the false information.
+True information about a party can easily be discredited by creating new false information.
 This makes it harder for citizens to make and accurate decision about who to vote for in an election.

 #### - How Censorship Could Help